Spreadsheet & table updated weekly

 Marijuana Pure Play Stock: Emerald Health Therapeutics

 Emerald Health Therapeutics is one of the smaller marijuana companies in this list, both by production capacity and by market capitalization.
 The ratio of these two metrics looks very favorable here, though.

 Source: Investor Presentation

 The company is one of Canada’s licensed producers, which has been expanding its production capacity through several deals over the last couple of quarters.
 A 50/50 joint venture with Village Farms that owns a 1.1 million square foot facility has expanded Emerald Health’s future production capacity substantially.
 And, the company also acquired Agro-Biotech in 2018.

 Together with existing production capacity these deals should allow Emerald Health to produce 100,000 kg of marijuana annually in the foreseeable future.
-Emerald Health trades at only $262 million right now, which means that investors have to pay just $2,620 per kg of production capacity, the lowest ratio among the top 10 producers.
+Emerald Health trades with a market capitalization of just $219 million at the end of July, which means that investors have to pay just $2,190 per kg of production capacity, the lowest ratio among the top 10 producers.

-Emerald Health is not the largest among the Canadian producers, which could be a bit of a headwind as it might lack scale once the industry has matured, but on the other hand this means that Emerald Health is a possible acquisition target in case some of the larger players with more cash on hand want to expand their production capacity further.
+Emerald Health is not the largest among the Canadian producers, which could be a bit of a headwind as it might lack scale once the industry has matured, but on the other hand this means that Emerald Health is a possible acquisition target in case some of the larger players with more cash on hand want to expand their production capacity through a takeover.

 Marijuana Pure Play Stock: The Green Organic Dutchman

 The Green Organic Dutchman is an Ontario, Canada, based marijuana company that had its IPO in spring 2018 and aims to be the global leader in organic cannabis.